everscale-org/docs/src/Standard/TIP-4/core-description.md

 ### **Copyright discussion**

-“What is the proper way to decide copyright policy?
+«What is the proper way to decide copyright policy?
 If copyright is a bargain made on behalf of the public, it should serve the public interest above all.
 The government’s duty when selling the public’s freedom is to sell only what it must, and sell it as dearly as possible.
-At the very least, we should pare back the extent of copyright as much as possible while maintaining a comparable level of publication.”
-[5]
+At the very least, we should pare back the extent of copyright as much as possible while maintaining a comparable level of publication»[^5].

 - One important dimension of copyright is its duration
 - Another dimension of copyright policy is the extent of fair use: some ways of reproducing all or part of a published work that are legally permitted even though it is copyrighted.